atroubledsnake/SNEK_Iluvatar/README.md

 # SNEK Iluvatar

 Currently rewriting the README and working on proper code documentation.
-I will also move towards replacing any and all AI generated code, which appeared due to my laziness at times.
+I will also move towards replacing or refactoring any and all AI generated code, which appeared due to my laziness at times.

 SNEK Iluvatar is a installer software made by The SNEK initiative as a easy to set up packaging tool for developers and  good looking installer for users of their apps.